nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ![oauth_authorization_code_login_complete_page.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_authorization_code_login_complete_page.png)
 ### Logging out the user
 * Just clearing the user session in the client application will not log out the user from the OAuth server
-* So after clearing the user session in the client application, the
+* So after clearing the user session in the client application, the user will be redirected the logout endpoint URL of the OAuth server.
+The URL will have the id_token and post logout redirect URL as the query parameters.
+* After the logging ou

 ## Client application implementation in python flask
 * All the OAuth 2.0 workflow is implemented in the server using the `authlib` module